MehdiRtal/Jumia2Jumia/README.md

 # Jumia2WooCommerce
-Move your products from Jumia to WooCommerce
+Move your products from a Jumia store to another

 ## Installation
 * Clone the repo.